gokcanparlaktas/ZeroToReactNativeDevelopment/README.md

 ## My Rule for This Course

-- I will not use AI as part of this course, and I will not copy-paste code — except for CSS 🤞😄
+- I will write the code myself and avoid AI-generated code, vibecoding or code suggestions during this course — except for CSS 🤞😄

 ## 🛠️ Tech Stack